-Newari cuisine is one of the most delicious foods with intense flavorings that consist of over 200 dishes.
-It makes wide use of buffalo meat.
-There are dishes for every edible part of buffalo meat (cooked and uncooked) that includes intestine, stomach and brain.
-That's another reason why they are famous.
+Newari cuisine is one of the most delicious foods with intense flavor consisting of over 200 dishes.
+It widely uses buffalo meat.
+There are dishes for every edible part of buffalo meat (cooked and uncooked) which includes intestine, stomach, and brain.
+It is the other reason why they are famous.
 Some of the popular foods include, Kwati (soup of different beans), Vegetable Curry or Fried Green Vegetables, Kachila (spiced minced meat), Chhoyla (water buffalo meat marinated in spices and grilled over the flames of dried wheat stalks), Pukala (fried meat), wo (lentil cake), Paun Kwa (sour soup), Swan Puka (stuffed lungs), Syen (fried liver), Mye (boiled and fried tongue), Sapu Mhicha (leaf tripe stuffed with bone marrow) and Sanya Khuna (jellied fish soup).
 For vegetarians, meat and dried fish can be replaced by fried tofu or cottage cheese.
 Dessert consists of Dhau (yogurt), Sisabusa (fruits) and Mari (sweets).
-There are pickels made with Aamli fruit and other items.
+There are pickles made with Aamli fruit and other items.
 Thwon (rice beer) and Ayla (local alcohol) are the common home-made alcoholic liquors.

 Fried Tarul (Yam) with Spices and Batuk, commonly known as Bara are the popular ethnic delicacies of Magar communities.
 Batuk is made from black lentils and is best served alongside pork and Kodo-Ko-Raksi (local alcohol made from millet).
 Batuk rotis are shaped like Western doughnuts, but the taste is easily distinguishable.
 The crunchiness on the outside complements the soft texture inside.